Courseiva

 bcrypt

-Option D is correct because bcrypt is specifically designed for password hashing with a cost factor to resist brute-force.
-Option A (MD5) is broken; B (SHA-1) is weak; C (SHA-256) is fast and suitable for integrity, not passwords; E (PBKDF2) is also good, but bcrypt is often preferred due to built-in salt and adaptive cost.
+(bcrypt) is correct because bcrypt is specifically designed for password hashing with a cost factor to resist brute-force attacks.
+Option A (SHA-256) is fast and suitable for data integrity, not password storage.
+Option B (MD5) is cryptographically broken and susceptible to collision attacks.
+Option D (SHA-1) is also weak and deprecated for security use.
+Option E (PBKDF2) is a good password hashing function, but bcrypt is often preferred due to its built-in salt and adaptive cost factor.

 Answer analysis